mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 starting at the top left.
 The horizontal axis shows the asset level in all charts except :math:`(3,3)` and :math:`(4,3)`, where it shows probability, and :math:`(1,3)` where it shows loss.
-Blue represents the thin tailed line, orange thick tailed and green total.
+Blue represents the thin tailed unit, orange thick tailed and green total.
 When both dashed and solid lines appear on the same plot, the solid represent risk-adjusted and dashed represent non-risk-adjusted functions.
 Here is the key.

 -  :math:`(1,1)` shows density for :math:`X_1, X_2` and
-   :math:`X=X_1+X_2`; the two lines are independent.
-Both lines have mean 1.
+   :math:`X=X_1+X_2`; the two units are independent.
+Both units have mean 1.

 -  :math:`(1,2)`: log density; comparing tail thickness.